 Most gallóglaigh join up expecting to fight the enemies they are paid to fight, and to achieve renown as a warrior in the martial society of the Five Realms.
 There are others, however who swear the Sixth Oath and become Peacesworn.
 Peacesworn are dedicated to a non-violent existence; they travel with the other gallóglaigh and perform different missions from their warrior counterparts.

-If you decide that your character is a Peacesworn, take the Peacesworn Feat.
+If you decide that your character is a Peacesworn, take the Peacesworn Feat in Chapter 4.
 You will need to follow the requirements of the Peacesworn Feat when following the rest of the steps below.

-Your character must be one of the ten playable species.
+Your character must be one of the nine playable species.
 There is a brief description of each species below, along with the costume requirements to play them.
+There is more detail available on each species on our website.

 |The Creidhe are renowned menders and tinkerers, with an insatiable curiosity for how things work.||Gold coloured nail polish, alternatively all exposed skin on fingers covered in gold face paint or make up.|